Olga Smirnova (dancer): Biography

 In 2014, she was invited to guest with the American Ballet Theatre as Nikiya in Natalia Makarova's production of La Bayadère.
 She also danced the principal part in Diamonds, a part which she premiered in 2012, in the Bolshoi's broadcast of Jewels.
+In 2020 she was awarded the Prize of the President of the Russian Federation for Young Cultural Figures.

 In March 2022, she left Russia because of the invasion of Ukraine.
 Her grandfather was Ukrainian, and she stated she was "against this war with every fibre of my soul".
 She was quickly hired by the Dutch National Ballet.

 Assessment

 Writing in The Telegraph in March 2013, Mark Monahan found her "a truly extraordinary talent".
 He described her physique as: "Long-limbed, with a swan-like neck, superbly pliant spine and ravishing, sway-back classical line, she also has the agility of a soubrette.
 Her arms ripple with an unmistakably Russian, lighter-than-air lyricism, yet her soaring, apparently preparation-free jump, which heightens the impression of buoyancy, also suggests great muscular strength."
 As for her dancing skills, he commented that "after barely 18 months, she is already a working definition of a star."

 Commenting on her performance in Diamonds (August 2013), Luke Jennings of The Observer characterizes her as "the physically perfect instrument of her art form", revealing his enthusiasm for her pas de deux with Semyon Chudin at the Royal Opera House.
 He also acclaimed her roles the same week of Odette-Odile in Swan Lake.

 The enthusiasm was reflected by Clement Crisp of the Financial Times while Zoë Anderson of The Independent was impressed by her performance of Nikiya in La Bayadère in which she "carried the story with aplomb".